kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 a person enacts a some sort of custom hybrid role, they are expected to give their new responsibilities their full attention.
-And when a person spends a significant chunk of their time on doing what they are _used to do_, they don't spend their time on what they _supposed to do_.
+And when a person spends a significant chunk of their time on doing what they are _used to do_, they don't spend that time on what they _supposed to do_.

 A technical term for an engineering manager that keeps acting as a tech lead is an overpaid tech lead.
 Your boss might not say it this way out loud, but if you are a freshly minted EM and you keep contributing to the code base, that is exactly how they will see you.
+Add to that the fact that you're not that great at your new responsibilities yet, and you will understand their displeasement.

 The problem is aggravated by the fact that when you take on technical challenges, you create expectations in other people that you're going to get it